Igor Naverniouk

 2005

-Graduated from the University of British Columbia with a M.Sc. in Computer Science specializing in empirical algorithms for multiobjective optimization.
+M.Sc. in Computer Science from the University of British Columbia; stochastic algorithms for multiobjective optimization.
 Supervisor: Dr. Holger Hoos.

 2003